-We are also reducing the need to air freight CIPS course books through licensing the local printing of learning materials in Africa, our biggest market for these products.
+We have reduced the need to air freight CIPS course books through licensing the local printing of learning materials in Africa, our biggest market for these products.
 This will have the added benefit of reducing the cost of learning materials to African students and increasing their access to information and guidance on best practice.

-As part of our new Media Partnership and Supply Management transformation, we are moving to a digital magazine for all international members saving in print, material and transportation environmental impact.
+As part of our new Media Partnership and Supply Management transformation, we have moved to a digital magazine for all international members saving in print, material and transportation environmental impact.

-Where possible on a global level we aim to work with local delivery partners to implement CIPS products and Services for example we are working with Beijing Axis in China.
+Where possible on a global level CIPS aim to work with local delivery partners to implement CIPS products and services.